Your workers comp benefits are designed to replace your income…

 Light Duty Wages

 Workers comp benefit payments were designed to cover your lost wages.
 But if you return to work, any wages you do receive are taxable (even if you’re on light duty).
+And you do have to claim them on your taxes.
+You don’t want an unfriendly correspondence from the Internal Revenue Service in the future.

 Let’s say your Average Weekly Wage (AWW) prior to your workplace injury was $100 and your wages while on light duty were only $50.
 Since $50 is less than 80% of your AWW, you would be entitled to some workers’ compensation benefits ($24 a week, in this particular case) and you would still need to pay taxes on the $50/week you’re receiving from the work you are performing while on light duty work restrictions from your doctor.